 Exploring the Data: 40 YouTube Animated Videos by 40 Nonprofits

-Additionally, 11 videos had significantly higher WPM, with "Dania's Story: The Power of Prayer" by Samaritan's Purse reaching 178 WPM.
+We found 11 videos racing ahead at higher speeds, with Samaritan's Purse's "Dania's Story: The Power of Prayer" topping the chart at 178 WPM.

 Leon cartoon looking at papers